Colombian nationality law: Tests

 Applicants for naturalization must also pass a test on Colombia's history, geography and constitution.
 A Spanish-language aptitude test is also required for people who are not native Spanish-speakers.

 Those who have a bachelor's degree from a Colombian university or are over 65 years old are exempt from the tests.

-Dual nationality
+Multiple nationality

 Colombian nationality law acknowledges that a Colombian by birth or by naturalization can also have other nationalities.

 Colombians who acquired Colombian nationality by birth cannot be deprived of it under any circumstances, so acquiring another nationality does not in itself result in the loss of Colombian nationality.
 A person who renounced Colombian nationality may recover it later.

 Nevertheless, certain government positions are barred for those with dual nationality.
 For example, career diplomats may not hold dual nationality as per Colombian law; an individual with dual nationality may be appointed to a diplomatic position, but cannot acquire career rights.